 Learn About the VeRO Program

 eBay has a program called VeRO, which stands for Verified Rights Ownership.
-Basically, VeRO is a list of companies or brands who don't want their items sold on eBay or insist that the items be authentic to be listed and sold.
+VeRO is a list of companies or brands that don't want their items sold on eBay or insist that the items be authentic to be listed and sold.
 For example, Michael Kors is on the VeRO list, but as long as the item is authentic, it can be listed and sold. eBay provides this statement about its VeRO program: